Third cycle (doctoral) education Training

 The seminar should be followed by a discussion between the student, the main supervisor and the chairperson.
 The chairperson should complete the yearly follow up form after discussion about the progress of the PhD studies.

 - General impression of the progress of the work.
 Is there a clear line?
 Does the student have his/her own project?
-Shortly summarize the achievements.
+Briefly summarize the achievements.
 Discuss if there are any specific problems in the project.

 - Should the student plan a date for the PhD/Licentiate?
 Balance between “time limits” and getting a good thesis to defend.